-Cross-listed with Communication 3306.

 3307 Writing in the Digital Environment

 4 credits

 An exploration of the shifting expectations for writing in digital environments.
 Students analyze and produce Web-based writing designed for real audiences, and, in the process, address various cultural and ethical issues involved in digital communication, such as the construction of identity through word and image, the rearticulation of gender, race and class, and issues of accessibility.

-3308 Writing in Law and Policy

-4 credits

 A study of the conventions of legal and analytical writing.
 Focused on analysis of legal problems and the presentation of findings in forms employed by legal and paralegal professionals, attention will also be devoted to critiquing new developments in the profession.

 Humanities.
 Offered in alternate years.

 3309 Approaches to Everyday Discourse

 4 credits

 An introduction to rhetorical methods for analyzing such "texts" as speeches, editorials, advertisements, sports writing, movie reviews, and talk radio programs.
 Students will learn to identify patterns in everyday discourse and recognize and explain the persuasive powers these forms exert over audiences.
 The course develops students as critical observers and consumers of everyday discourse.

 Humanities.